8 reasons why videoconferencing isn't great for your business or wellbeing

 Nadeena Granville Wku5yvat0bg Unsplash 1024x576

-According to a employees are having more meetings now than ever before (8 times per week on average) and 67% of employees feel that over half of these online meetings are not valuable.
+According to a recent report, employees are having more meetings now than ever before (8 times per week on average) and 67% of employees feel that over half of these online meetings are not valuable.
 They perceive online conferencing tools as a “poor fit for ad-hoc meetings and one-to-one meetings”.

 As the number of meetings increases, their value decreases.
 It’s gotten to the point where Instagram influencers like Dude with Sign put up joke posts saying “this meeting could have been an email”.
 And this trend keeps increasing the more time we spend away from each other, particularly with ad-hoc meetings.
 In offices, if you need to ask a team member a question, all you need to do is walk over to them and chat for 5 minutes.
 When working as a distributed team remotely, that interaction is placed by “a quick Zoom call”.
 This, combined with an increased frequency in regularly scheduled meetings means that employees have less time to do their work because they’re hopping in and out of calls all the time.